-Richard M. Hutson II, James R. Morton and James H. Speed, Jr. served on the compensation committee in the fiscal year ended December 31, 2014.
-None of the directors who served on the compensation committee in fiscal year 2014 served as one of our employees in fiscal 2014 or has ever served as one of our officers.
-During fiscal year 2014, none of our executive officers served as a director or member of the compensation committee (or other committee performing similar functions) of any other entity of which an executive officer served on our board of directors or compensation committee.
+Richard M. Hutson II, James R. Morton and James H. Speed, Jr. served on the Compensation Committee in the fiscal year ended December 31, 2016.
+None of the directors who served on the Compensation Committee in fiscal 2016 served as one of our employees in fiscal 2016 or has ever served as one of our officers.
+During fiscal 2016, none of our executive officers served as a director or member of the Compensation Committee (or other committee performing similar functions) of any other entity of which an executive officer served on our Board of Directors or Compensation Committee.